 Formula (11) is a modified version of Gordon's formula.
-It can be verified that e{it} is decreasing in r{ei} : the exchange rate is decreasing in the Ramsey interest rate R, decreasing in the depreciation rate of capital λ , increasing in the growth of productivity g{ω} .
-Formula (11) implicitly exhibits a Balassa-Samuelson effect: more productive countries - countries with a higher ω_t - have a higher real exchange rate.
-Countries with a high expected productivity growth also have high exchange rates.
+It can be verified that $e{it}$ is decreasing in $r{ei}$ : the exchange rate is decreasing in the Ramsey interest rate R, decreasing in the depreciation must be highly correlated across countries.
+They are in this model, because the crisis affect all countries.

-9Here, changes in resiliences are changes in the technological exposure of the country.
+&lt;sup>10Here, changes in resiliences are changes in the technological exposure of the country.
 One might endogenize them more, as optimal use of growth options by the countries, along the lines of Berk, Green and Naik (1999)'s model of use of growth options by firms.